Michigan Department of Education

 THE SUPERINTENDENT OF PUBLIC INSTRUCTION

-In the matter of: Appeal by Hamilton Community Schools of the
+In the matter of: Appeal by Public Schools of Calumet-Laurium-Keweenaw of the

-At issue in this appeal is Hamiltonís inclusion in its fall 2016 and spring 2017 pupil membership counts of part-time, homeschool pupils enrolled in several courses at the elementary, middle school, and high school levels.
-Ms. Casher found that all of the involved courses covered subjects considered essential and that therefore the homeschool pupils enrolled in the courses were not countable for state aid purposes under MCL 388.1766b.
+At issue in this appeal is CLK’s inclusion in its fall 2016 pupil membership count of 38 nonpublic pupils enrolled in various courses at the elementary, middle school, and high school levels.
+Ms. Casher found that each of the disputed courses covered a subject considered essential and that therefore the nonpublic pupils enrolled in the courses were not countable for state aid purposes.

-This final report and decision is being transmitted to the Department of Educationís Office of Financial Management Ė State Aid and School Finance for implementation.
+This final report and decision is being transmitted to the Department of Education’s Office of Financial Management – State Aid and School Finance for implementation.